The FAU School of Social Work's MSW program was ranked #2 of Top Social Work Schools for 2017 according to student reviews from GraduatePrograms.com.

 School Website: https://www.fau.edu/ssw/

-The Office of Professional Development has developed a very interesting schedule of professional development workshops and seminars with CE credits, including:
+The Office of Professional Development is offering the following professional development workshops and seminars with CE credits:

 For further information and registration, please see http://cdsi.fau.edu/ssw/office-of-professional-development.

 Students and alumni are welcome to join us for the “Social Work Career and Internship Fair” on Monday, April 9 from 10 a.m. – 1 p.m (Boca Raton Campus Breezeway).
 For employers who would like to participate in the fair, please contact Samantha Yorke at (561) 297-4703.

 Our annual “Heart of Social Work” soiree was held March 23, 2018.
 Congratulations to all the award winners: Yulan Millican – MSW Student Best Essay Award; Nicole Morales – BSW Student Best Essay Award; Brad Sorte – Outstanding Alumnus Award; Dr. Patrick Kenny – Outstanding Field Instructor Award.

 Two BSW students, Victoria Arcay and Yve Lopes, received the FAU Undergraduate Research Grant.
 Currently, they are working as research assistants for Dr. Juyoung Park’s study on the effects of chair yoga in older adults with dementia.